 7.3.
 Artifact Links to Other Resources

-It is important to understand that the URI scheme defined in Section 5.2.4.2, URI Scheme for MPD Artifacts (c:externalURI), above, can only be used to identify relationships among and provide source links to external schemas being reused.
+It is important to understand that the URI scheme defined in Section 5.2.4.2, URI Scheme for IEPD Artifacts (c:externalURI), above, can only be used to identify relationships among and provide source links to external schemas being reused.
 It is not sufficient to allow references or links to such schemas stand in for a physical copy.
-Thus, all schema artifacts necessary to define, validate, and use an MPD must be physically present within that MPD.
-In accordance with the [NIEM Naming and Design Rules 3.0], if MPD schemas are moved to an operational environment for implementation, validation, or other purposes, then absolute references may replace relative path name references when needed.
+Thus, all schema artifacts necessary to define, validate, and use an IEPD must be physically present within that IEPD.
+In accordance with the [NIEM Naming and Design Rules 4.0], if IEPD schemas are moved to an operational environment for implementation, validation, or other purposes, then absolute references may replace relative path name references when needed.
 The following rule applies when absolute references to Internet resources are required.

 Rule 7-6.
-MPD Reference to Resource Uses Common URI Scheme
+IEPD Reference to Resource Uses Common URI Scheme

 [Rule 7-6] (WF-MPD) (Constraint)